IndaPlus25/task-3-yea/README.md

 [assignments section of the course instructions](https://gits-15.sys.kth.se/inda-17/course-instructions#assignments).

 ### Homework
-Study sections 2.13, 2.14 and 2.19 -- 2.23 of the course textbook.
-Please
+Study sections 2.13, 2.14 and 2.19 -- 2.23 of the course textbook (5th or 6th
+ed).

-complete exercises 2.52 -- 2.57 and 2.62 -- 2.63 (from last week's reading
+Please complete exercises 2.52 -- 2.57 and 2.62 -- 2.63 (from last week's
-material) and also 2.64 -- 2.82.
+reading material) and also 2.64 -- 2.82.
 You do not need to submit this homework, but you must be prepared to discuss it.

 ### Github Task:
 Choose **one** of the following tasks: